X2CommunityCore/X2WOTCCommunityHighlander/README.md

 mklink /J "%STEAMLIBRARY%\steamapps\common\XCOM 2\XCom2-WarOfTheChosen\Engine\EditorResources" "%STEAMLIBRARY%\steamapps\common\XCOM 2 War of the Chosen SDK\Engine\EditorResources"
 ```

-Finally, you must take some additional steps to ensure the DLC doesn't crash
-XCOM whilst using -noseekfreeloading.
-You have a few options:

-- disable the DLC
-- remove the cooked maps from the templates, you can do so using a mod zipped in
-  this folder (RunUncookedWithDLC.zip)
-- copy DLC packages from CookedPCConsole to the uncooked content folder

-Ensure while running uncooked you never run DLC armors or promote a spark,
-because the game will lock up.

-Once you have handled the DLC, you're ready to go.
-Build the mod as usual
+Build the mod as usual through ModBuddy.
-through ModBuddy.
 The Highlander mod can be loaded uncooked by running XCOM
 with the following command (in the command prompt):

 ```